Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Oh.

-Can't ride them.
+Can't ride it.

 Well, you can, but you're covered in chocolate afterwards